Oscillatory approximations and maximum entropy principle for the Euler system of gas dynamics: Consistent approximations, main result on convergence

 Apparently, the set of computable DMV solutions is smaller than the set of all DMV solutions.
 For instance, the set of all DMV solutions starting from the same initial data is convex while convexity of the set of computable solutions is not obvious.
 Next, we modify accordingly maximal dissipation criterion in the class of computable solutions.

-\begin{Definition}[{\bf Maximal computable DMV solution}] A DMV solution $\{ \mathcal{V}_{t,x} \}, \mathfrak{C}$ is called \emph{maximal computable} if the associated trio of expected values $(\vr, \vm, S)$ is maximal with respect to the order relation $\prec_D$ in the class of all computable DMV solutions emanating from the same initial data. \end{Definition}
+\begin{Definition}[{\bf Maximal computable DMV solution}] A DMV solution $\{ \mathcal{V}_{t,x} \}, \mathfrak{C}$ is called \emph{maximal computable} if the associated trio of expected values $(\vr, \vm, S)$ is maximal with respect to the order relation $\prec_{\rm D}$ in the class of all computable DMV solutions emanating from the same initial data. \end{Definition}

-Obviously, the class of maximal computable DMV solutions is larger than the class of maximal solutions, meaning there is a smaller set of possible candidates that may dominate a given solution with respect to the order relation $\prec_D$.
+Obviously, the class of maximal computable DMV solutions is larger than the class of maximal solutions, meaning there is a smaller set of possible candidates that may dominate a given solution with respect to the order relation $\prec_{\rm D}$.
 Our second main result reads:

-\begin{mdframed}[style=MyFrame] \begin{Theorem}[{\bf Non--maximality of oscillatory approximations}] Let $(\vre, \vme, S_\ep)_{\ep > 0}$ be an oscillatory consistent approximation generating a DMV solution of the Euler system with the expected values of the conservative entropy variables $(\vr, \vm, S)$.
+\begin{mdframed}[style=MyFrame] \begin{Theorem}[{\bf Non-maximality of oscillatory approximations}] ~ Let $(\vre, \vme, S_\ep)_{\ep > 0}$ be an oscillatory consistent approximation generating a DMV solution of the Euler system with the expected values of the conservative-entropy variables $(\vr, \vm, S)$.

 Then $(\vr, \vm, S)$ is not a weak solution of the Euler system, not even in its generalized form \eqref{E6}--\eqref{E9}.
 Moreover, there exists an infinite family $\{ \mathcal{V}^n_{t,x} \}$, $\mathfrak{C}^n$ of computable DMV solutions such that the associated expected values $(\vr^n, \vm^n, S^n)$ satisfy